suvani-ctrl/AssemblyProgramming/Strings1Readme.md

 bash
 Copy code
 ld -m elf_i386 -o strings strings.o
-Run: Run the program with GDB or directly:
+Run: Run the program:

 bash
 Copy code
 ./strings
 Debugging 🐞
-To debug with GDB and view the assembly, run:
+To debug the program and inspect the assembly code:

+Launch GDB:

 bash
 Copy code
 gdb ./strings
-Use break _start, run, and disassemble commands to step through and inspect the code.
+Set a breakpoint at the _start label and run the program:

+gdb
+Copy code
+break _start
+run
+Disassemble the code to view the instructions:

+gdb
+Copy code
+disassemble _start